TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: Introduction

-To address the second challenge, we analyze CSI fingerprints of mobile users as time series data and employ graph convolutional networks (GCNs) to grasp the evolving patterns of fingerprints across time and space.
+Against this background, we analyze CSI fingerprints of mobile users as time series data and employ graph convolutional networks (GCNs) to grasp the evolving patterns of fingerprints across time and space.
 Since the similarity of fingerprints decreases with users' distance, we model the fingerprints of mobile users as time series data to depict the dynamic changes of fingerprints during user movement.
 These sequences of fingerprint samples are then represented as graphs, where nodes denote each fingerprint sequence and edges signify the connections or interactions among them.
 GCNs excel at learning the topological structure and connections between nodes, making them ideal for handling intricate nonlinear relationships and assimilating local and global information among nodes.
 Consequently, GCNs can effectively capture both the spatio-temporal dynamics within individual time series and the interactions between them, thereby facilitating the authentication of mobile users' identities.
-The main contributions are summarized as follows. \begin{enumerate} \item To achieve reliable mobile multiuser authentication in EI-enabled IIoT, we propose the Temporal Dynamic Graph Convolutional Network (TDGCN)-based PLA scheme.
-IRSs enhance the distinguishability of CSI fingerprints through hierarchical channel estimation, while GNNs capture spatio-temporal dynamics. \item CSI fingerprints are modeled as time series data, with dynamic GNNs capturing associations between them.
-Unlike CNNs, GNNs consider latent strong dependencies between each CSI dimension introduced by IRSs.
+The main contributions are summarized as follows. \begin{enumerate} \item We propose the Temporal Dynamic Graph Convolutional Network (TDGCN)-based PLA scheme to achieve reliable mobile multiuser authentication in EI-enabled IIoT. \item CSI fingerprints are modeled as time series data, with dynamic GNNs capturing associations between them.
+Unlike CNNs, GNNs consider latent strong dependencies between each CSI dimension.
 Within each dynamic GNN, nodes and edges respectively represent CSI sequences and their interactions, with connections further represented by learnable adjacency matrices. \item Temporal Convolutional Networks (TCNs) capture temporal dependencies within each CSI dimension.
 The length of learned features is synchronized with that of CSI sequences through padding operations before input into dynamic GNNs. \item Dynamic Graph Isomorphism Networks (GINs) determine whether two graphs are structurally identical or isomorphic, aggregating information in parallel.
 Cascade node clustering pooling preserves learned information and reduces computational complexity. \item Simulations on synthetic data demonstrate the superior authentication accuracy of the proposed TDGCN-based PLA over seven typical ML-based PLA schemes. \end{enumerate}